 - Slipped or herniated disc can occur in any part of the spine, starting from the neck to the lower back

 - Hypercalcemia is a condition in which you have too much calcium in the blood

 - The Creutzfeldt-Jakob disease is one in which the infection causes the brain to degenerate.
 That results in degeneration of other muscles as well

 - Axillary nerve dysfunction is a loss of movement or sensation in the shoulder area

-- Type 2 diabetes can also lead to muscle atrophy, patients develop contracture of digits and limbs as a result of soft tissue thickening
+- Type 2 diabetes can also lead to atrophied muscles, patients develop contracture of digits and limbs as a result of soft tissue thickening

 - ALS, or amyotrophic lateral sclerosis is a degenerative disease that affects the brain and spinal cord.
 The result is loss of control of voluntary muscles